cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 ##### Level 1, Provisional - Custom processes

-A collection of varying processes exists to provision different capabilities and services, but consistency of interface is not considered.
-Custom processes address immediate needs and are reliant on manual intervention even if the provider uses some automated implementation scripts.
+A collection of varying processes exists to provision different capabilities and services, but the consistency of the interface is not considered.
+Custom tailor-made processes address the immediate needs of individuals or teams and are reliant on manual intervention even if the provider uses some automated implementation scripts.

 Knowledge of how to request these solutions is shared from person to person.
 The process for requesting a service lacks standardization and consistency.
 Provisioning and using a platform service likely requires deep support from the capability provider.